Life As a Manufacturing Production Technician

-Example of Manufacturing Production Technician Job Set up, test, and adjust manufacturing machinery or equipment, using any combination of electrical, electronic, mechanical, hydraulic, pneumatic, or computer technologies.
+Manufacturing Production Technician Definition Set up, test, and adjust manufacturing machinery or equipment, using any combination of electrical, electronic, mechanical, hydraulic, pneumatic, or computer technologies.

-These are the skills Manufacturing Production Technicians say are the most useful in their careers:
+When polled, Manufacturing Production Technicians say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.